pk98723/KCNA-Kubernetes-Cloud-Native-Associate/README.md

 - Developer will create a docker file and share it with operations team to use it.
 - Previously when there was no docker image, developers use to give a setup file along with it a document on how to run it and at times to fix any issues or if any issues are faced during installation often Developers are contacted by operations team to fix the issue which is time taking process.

+Install Docker
+- Build a VM in Linux Ubuntu2204 version
+- Enable Outbound connectivity on port 22 to login to VM
+- Install putty 64 bit
+- Login to Linux VM using putty with the public IP on port 22
+- Once login, shift to root login using below command -> sude su
+- Once Root login is enabled install docker using below command -> apt-get install docker.io
+- The above command will install docker on the VM locally to use
+- Once docker is installed check the version of docker installed -> docker version

+Container Orchestration
+- A platform that controls, maintains application within varies docker containers under single roof is called Container Orchestration.
+- Few examples of Orchestration tech are
+* Docker Swarm
+* Kubernetes
+* MESOS

+Kuberneste Advantages
+- Highly Available
+- User traffic is maintained by loadbalancer
+- Nodes will be created and destroyed on demand based on the declarative object oriented file